MattSoo/tcp-examples/README.md

 # C TCP Socket Programming Examples

 A collection of TCP client-server examples written in C to demonstrate how to build networked applications using low-level socket APIs on Linux.
-This repo is ideal for students, system programmers, or anyone learning network programming in C.

 ## Contents